splunk/rba/docs/searches/dynamic_drilldowns.md

 | eval hightime = _time + 300
 ```

-So you could use `$row.lowtime$` and `$row.hightime$` for your drilldown and search something different than the time picker for your investigation dashboard.
+So you could use `$row.lowtime$` and `$row.hightime$` for your drilldown and search a five minute window around an event instead of utilizing the standard time picker for your dashboard.

 ## Customize Your Heart Out